hay-kot/scaffold/docs/docs/introduction/what-is-scaffold.md

     - CRUD API endpoint stubs
     - Other commonly structured code folders

+- **Shared remote templates**

+  Templates that add files to a project don't have to be nested under `.scaffolds`.
+For example, if you are building a tool which users can add to existing project and that tool needs configugration, you can host those tool's scaffolds in a remote repository

 See the [examples](https://github.com/hay-kot/scaffold/tree/main/.examples) folder for some examples of how to use Scaffold.

 ## Features